-Auto Insurance Misrepresentation: Simply: Simply Explained (2023)
+Auto Insurance Misrepresentation: Simply Explained (2024)

 When you apply for auto insurance, the insurance company will ask you a number of questions.
 If you fail to answer these questions honestly or accurately, then you have committed auto insurance misrepresentation.
 In most cases, car insurance misrepresentation is an accident or typo and your insurance company will fix these errors without penalty.
 If your car insurance claim is denied for misrepresentation, then you could lose your insurance coverage or end up paying a fine or higher auto insurance rates.